chipsalliance/caliptra-sw/rom/dev/README.md

 **Actions:**

 1. Derive the ECDSA CDI using IDevID CDI - ECDSA in Key Vault Slot 6 as HMAC Key and Field Entropy stored in Key Vault Slot1 as data.
-The resultant mac is stored back in  Key Vault Slot 6
+The resultant MAC is stored back in  Key Vault Slot 6

     `hmac384_mac(KvSlot6, b"ldevid_cdi", KvSlot6)`

     `hmac384_mac(KvSlot6, KvSlot1, KvSlot6)`

     If Dual-Cert Mode is enabled, derive the MLDSA CDI using IDevID CDI - MLDSA in Key Vault Slot 12 as HMAC Key and condtioned Field Entropy stored in Key Vault Slot 11 as data.
-The resultant mac is stored back in Slot 12
+The resultant MAC is stored back in Slot 12

     `hmac512_mac(KvSlot12, b"ldevid_mldsa_cdi", KvSlot12)`